Owner or investor who makes all investment decisions.

 We pay the tax on annual investment earnings at the corporate tax rate – currently 30%.
 However, this rate may be effectively less due to the use of allowable tax credits and benefits – e.g. franking credits.
 An education tax benefit (ETB), representing tax paid at the corporate rate of 30%, is credited to the account twice yearly (30 June and 31 December).
 The ETB is only available when investor earnings are withdrawn to pay education expenses.
 Investors will not pay personal tax on the investment earnings while they remain invested in the fund.

 There is no limit to the amount invested in a funeral bond.
-If the investor receives Centrelink benefits and wish the funeral bond to be exempt from both assets test and deeming provisions of the income test, then the amount invested cannot exceed the threshold, which is $13,000 for the 2018-19 financial year.
+If the investor receives Centrelink benefits and wishes the funeral bond to be exempt from both assets test and deeming provisions of the income test, then the amount invested cannot exceed the threshold, which is $13,500 for 2021/22 financial year.
 If the investor does not receive Centrelink benefits, this threshold does not apply.

 Yes.
 A FuneralPlan Bond can be held in single or joint names; however the benefit can only be used to pay for the expenses of a single funeral.
 Upon the death of one owner, the other owner must choose within 30 days to either continue the funeral bond, or have the benefits paid towards the funeral expenses.

-The Travel Protection Plan means that transportation costs are covered if death occurs more than 70kms away from the funeral home chosen.
+The Travel Protection Plan means that eligible transportation costs of up to $3,200 are covered if death occurs more than 70kms away from the funeral home chosen.
 It is an optional feature and can be purchased as part of a funeral bond, a pre-paid funeral plan, or on its own.
 This feature does not apply where death occurs overseas.

 Capital guaranteed option: Invests in a diversified portfolio of high quality short-term money market securities with some allocation to fixed interest securities.